Coursemology/coursemology2/README.md

 ## Acknowledgments

-The Coursemology.org Project was made possible by a large number of teaching development grants from the National University of Singapore over the years.
+The Coursemology.org Project was made possible by a number of teaching development grants from the National University of Singapore over the years.